ZayedShahcode/FlexSkill-server/README.md

-A Node.js backend service for the FlexSkill application, providing user authentication, team management, and profile features.
+A ExpressJS backend service for the FlexSkill application, providing user authentication, team management, and profile features.

 # FlexSkill Backend